RayanWang/RtspClientParser/README.md

 ### What is this repository for? ###

-This is a RTSP client parser referred to openRTSP in Live555.
-It provides some essential APIs for application layer and can handle multiple streams at the same time.
+This project provides some essential APIs for application layer and can handle multiple streams at the same time.

 ### How do I get set up? ###

-The project is implemented on Linux.
+This project is implemented on Linux.
 You should build the Live555 library first for this parser.
 Applications just include the RtspParser.h directly for invoking the related APIs.